Features

 Financial strength

-Financially strongest companies
+Financially resilient companies

 - Quick ratio